pakyow/pakyow/README.md

 concepts like progressive enhancement.
 Designed to be as simple as possible, it helps you quickly create momentum and maintain it throughout a project.

+## Realtime UIs

-**Realtime UIs.** Pakyow automatically keeps your presentation layer in sync with state of the server.
+Pakyow automatically keeps your presentation layer in sync with state of the server.
 Works out of the box.

+## Quick & Easy Prototypes

-**Quick & Easy Prototypes.** Create a working prototype of your project with plain HTML.
+Create a working prototype of your project with plain HTML.
 Later, build right on top of the prototype without throwing it out.

+## Building a Friendlier Web

-**Building a Friendlier Web.** We think that a simpler web leads to a democratic web.
+We think that a simpler web leads to a democratic web.
 Pakyow optimizes for simplicity, making it easier to start and leading to long-term productivity.

 ---